 Congestion control in network layer occurs when a node or link carries data beyond its limit.
 This often leads to the queuing of packets—and in the worst case, loss of packets—as well as a decrease in the network’s Quality of Service (QoS).

 Sudden bursts of traffic due to special events can also choke otherwise healthy and sufficient network links resulting in a degradation of the entire network.
 Yet another cause of network congestion is network protocols that use retransmission to avoid packet loss, such as TCP (Transmission Control Protocol, the backbone of the modern internet), which can keep a network congested even when the load has been reduced.
 Such a state where the initial load has died down but network throughput is still low is called Congestive Collapse.

-In this post, we will discuss how to control network congestion via various algorithms and avoid congestive collapse.
+In this post, we will discuss how to achieve congestion control in network layer via various algorithms and avoid congestive collapse.

 What Is Congestion Control?

 A network is a shared entity used by multiple parties in a collaborative manner.
 However, a few faulty or unverified network users (data senders) can cause congestive collapse where the Quality of Service is so degraded that it prevents or limits any useful communication.

 Congestion Control is a mechanism that controls the entry of data packets into the network, enabling a better use of a shared network infrastructure and avoiding congestive collapse.
 Congestive-Avoidance Algorithms (CAA) are implemented at the TCP layer as the mechanism to avoid congestive collapse in a network.

 In layman’s terms, congestion-avoidance algorithms work by detecting congestion (through some sophisticated mechanisms we’ll cover later on) and adjusting the data transmission rate to avoid it.
 This ensures the network is usable by everyone.